How to Buy a Resale Condo in Singapore (2026): Costs, Stamp Duty and Step-by-Step Guide

 Running through contractual terms and conditions is one of the fundamental tasks of a property lawyer.
 Additionally, he also has to run a title search to check that the seller is the actual owner of the property.
 Next, he will have to send out legal requisitions to at least nine government agencies to ensure that there will not be any problems with your purchase, even in the future.
 After which, he will receive payment from you and exercise the Option-to-Purchase in a timely fashion.

-Buyer Stamp Duty (BSD), Additional Buyer Stamp Duty (ABSD)
+Buyer’s Stamp Duty (BSD) and Additional Buyer’s Stamp Duty (ABSD)

-The Buyer Stamp Duty (BSD) is a tax levied on all property buyers regardless of nationality who purchase any property and it is dependent on the purchase price or market value of the property. (the ‘Base’).
-Generally, the more expensive the purchase price or market value of the property, the higher the BSD Rate.
+The Buyer’s Stamp Duty (BSD) is a tax levied on all property buyers regardless of nationality, and it is dependent on the purchase price or market value of the property, whichever is higher (the ‘Base’).
+Generally, the more expensive the property, the higher the BSD rate.

 Secure the Option to Purchase (OTP)

-After determining the BSD and ABSD taxes that are payable, you may proceed to secure an OTP.
+After working out the BSD and any ABSD payable, you may proceed to secure an OTP.
 Securing an OTP involves the payment of the first option fee (1% of the purchase price of the property).
 The payment of this option fee prevents the seller from selling that property for a specific duration (usually two weeks).

-Afterwards, a second option fee (4% of the purchase price of the property) will be incurred (Step 8).
+Afterwards, when you exercise the OTP, a second payment of 4% of the purchase price is incurred (Step 8).

 Final Payment